kirillunlimited/kirillunlimited.com/src/pages/about.md

 order: 1
 head:
   title: Kirill Ivanov – About
-  description: My personal homepage
+  description: Kirill Ivanov is a professional front-end developer based in Berlin, Germany.
 ---

 {% include "components/photo.njk" src: "portrait.jpg", alt: "Kirill Ivanov", float: "right" %}

 Hello, my name is Kirill.
-I'm a front-end developer in my early 30s.
-I'm from Moscow, but currently I'm trying to settle down in Berlin.
+I am a front-end developer in my early 30s.
+I am from Moscow, but currently I am trying to settle down in Berlin.

-I've been building stuff on the web for the last 7 years.
+I have been building stuff on the web for the last 7 years.
 My core skill is based on JavaScript, so I enjoy doing most of the things using JavaScript.
-I’ve been lucky enough to be involved in building and maintaining a bunch of solid and complex front-end projects.
+I have been lucky enough to be involved in building and maintaining a bunch of solid and complex front-end projects.

 What excites me most about working in software development is being able to craft things that have purpose and solve real problems.
 I enjoy building useful, engaging and performant products with intuitive and dynamic user experience.

-I'm not afraid of challenges, as this is the main thing that helps me to grow as a developer.
+I am not afraid of challenges, as this is the main thing that helps me to grow as a developer.
 I always keep learning new technologies, tools and development approaches to come up with better solutions in my work.

-I'm a team player, so I like to collaborate with talented and passionated developers and share my experience with others.
+I am a team player, so I like to collaborate with talented and passionated developers and share my experience with others.

 You can find more info about my skills and experience on <a href="https://www.linkedin.com/in/kirillunlimited" target="_blank" rel="noopener noreferrer">LinkedIn</a>.